Arieh El-Hanani

 Arieh El-Hanani (אריה אל-חנני) born Sapozhnikov (1898–1985), was an Israel Prize winner in the field of architecture for his "contribution to shaping Israeli culture".

 His Russian and Hebrew names have also been transliterated and spelled as Arie or Aryeh, Sapoznikov, Elhanani, etc.

 Early life in Russia

-El-Hanani was born in 1898 in Poltava, Russian Empire (today capital of the Poltava Oblast in central Ukraine), to as one of the five children of Elhanan (Afanasi) Sapozhnikov and Chava Liva Sapozhnikov(a).
-His siblings were Mania Sapozhnikov, Zvi (Grisha) Elhanani, Avraham Elhanani, and Meir (Misha) Elhanani.
+El-Hanani was born in 1898 in Poltava, Russian Empire (today capital of the Poltava Oblast in central Ukraine), as one of the five children of Elhanan (Afanasi) Sapozhnikov and Chava Liva Sapozhnikova.

-Education

 Between 1913 and 1917, Elhanani completed a course in architecture at the Kiev School of Art and Architecture.

-Avant-garde artist

 In 1917 he joined a group of artists from Kharkov with whom he designed revolutionary propaganda posters.
-El-Hanani participated in the anthropological Jewish expedition under the leadership of S. Ansky into the Pale of Settlement, which exerted a substantial influence on Russian-Jewish avant-garde art.

 Mandate Palestine and Israel

 In 1922 El-Hanani immigrated to Mandate Palestine, where he settled in Jerusalem.

 Stage design

 In the 1920s and 1930s Elhanani continued his avant-garde work by designing sets and costumes for theatre plays such as "Nishfei Peretz" (lit.
 'Peretz soireés'; 1926) and "Megilat Esther" (lit.
 'Book of Esther'; 1930).
 He designed the set for the first production of the ohel (lit. 'tent') workers' theatre, dedicated to the stories of Isaac Leib Peretz, and was one of the designers for the second ohel exhibition of 1927.